Foster Care & Adoption

 Agency contact and orientation information

 If you are interested in learning more about foster care or the adoption process, it is highly recommended that you attend one of our free monthly foster care orientation meetings.
-Foster care orientation is offered in two sessions the second Tuesday of every month, from 9-11 a.m. to 5-7 p.m. on the 7th floor of the Wells Fargo building in downtown Pueblo at 201 W. 8th Street, Pueblo, CO 81003.
+Foster care orientation is offered in two sessions the second Tuesday of every month, from 9-11 a.m. to 5-7 p.m. at 405 W. 9th Street, Pueblo, CO 81003.

 Many families tell us that one of the best sources of information about adopting or being a foster parent is other families.